 1 ½ cups Blends by Orly Manhattan Blend

 Combine milk and yeast in the bowl of a stand mixer and let sit for 5 minutes.
 In a large bowl, combine Manhattan Blend, sugar and salt.
 Heat water and butter in the microwave until butter melts.
 Combine egg, water mixture flour mixture and yeast mixture in the mixer with paddle attachment and mix on medium speed until incorporated, about 5 minutes.

 Turn the dough onto a surface dusted with Manhattan Blend and kneed into a ball.
 Flatten the ball slightly with your hands and sprinkle flour on the surface of your dough.

 Using a non-stock rolling pin, roll the dough out to a 1/4-inch thickness.
 With a round cookie cutter or rim of a glass, cut into 2 1/2-inch rounds.
-Place 1/2 teaspoon jam or jelly in center of half of the rounds.
-Moisten edges with cold water; top with the remaining rounds, pinching edges together firmly.
 Re-roll the dough scraps and repeat the process.
-Place the sealed doughnuts on a greased baking sheet.
+Place the doughnut rounds on a greased baking sheet.
 Cover and let rise in a warm place, about 45 minutes.

 Heat oil in a heavy pot filled 3-inches high with oil set to 350 degrees F. Use a candy thermometer to measure the temperature of the oil.
 If the oil is too hot, the doughnuts will burn.
 Fry one layer of doughnuts at a time.
 Using tongs, carefully turn doughnuts as they rise to the surface until golden brown and puffed, about 2 to 3 minutes on each side.
 Remove from oil and drain onto paper towels.
 Allow to cool.